hhas/appleeventbridge/AppleEventBridge/doc-source/4 creating-and-using-static-glues.md

     aebglue -h

+`aebglue` generates Swift-based glues by default, so to generate an Objective-C glue instead you must include an `-o` flag.

-The following example generates a glue for the TextEdit application, using `TE` as the class name prefix, and saving the generated glue to your home folder as `TEGlue`:
+The following example generates a glue for the TextEdit application, using an auto-generated class name prefix (in this case `TET`), creating a new `TETGlue` folder in your current working directory:

+    aebglue -o TextEdit

+while the following command uses a custom class name prefix, `TE`, and creates the new `TEGlue` folder in your home directory's "Documents" folder:

-    aebglue -a TextEdit  -p TE -o ~/TEGlue
+    aebglue -o -p TE TextEdit ~/Documents

+The generated glue folder also contains an `.sdef` file containing the application's dictionary (interface documentation) in the correct format.
+For example, to view the `TEGlue` terminology in Script Editor:

+    open -a 'Script Editor' ~/Documents/TEGlue/TextEdit.h.sdef

+Refer to this documentation when using AppleEventBridge glues in your own code, as it shows element, property, command, etc. names as they appear in the generated glue classes.
+(Make sure Script Editor's dictionary viewer is set to "AppleScript" language; other formats are for use with OS X's Scripting Bridge/JavaScript for Automation bridges only.)

+If an identically named folder already exists at the same location, `aebglue` will normally fail with a "path already exists" error.
+If you wish to force it to overwrite the existing folder without warning, add an `-r` option:

+    aebglue -o -r TextEdit

 For compatibility, `aebglue` normally sends the application an `ascr/gdte` event to retrieve its terminology in AETE format.
 However, some Carbon-based applications (e.g. Finder in 10.9 and 10.10) may have buggy `ascr/gdte` event handlers that return Cocoa Scripting's default terminology instead of the application's own.
 To work around this, add an `-s` option to retrieve the terminology in SDEF format instead:

-    aebglue -a Finder  -p FN -o ~/FNGlue -s
+    aebglue -o -s Finder

 (Be aware that OS X's AETE-to-SDEF converter is not 100% reliable; for example, some four-char codes may fail to translate, in which case `aebglue` will warn of their omission.
 You'll have to correct the glue files manually should you need to use the affected features, or use the lower-level `AEM` APIs instead.)

-The generated glue includes an `.sdef` file containing the application's dictionary documentation in AEB format.
-For example, to view the `TEGlue` terminology in Script Editor:

-    open -a 'Script Editor' ~/TEGlue/TextEdit.sdef

-Refer to this documentation when using AppleEventBridge glues in your own code, as it shows element, property, command, etc. names as they appear in the generated glue classes.
-(Make sure Script Editor's dictionary viewer is set to "AppleScript" language mode; the "Objective-C" mode formats terminology for OS X's Scripting Bridge.)

 ## Using a glue